 You’ll also want a little butter to brush over the dough, as well as some corn meal or extra flour to sprinkle over the pan.

-You don’t need any fancy tools to make this recipe.
+You don’t need any fancy tools to make this simple no-knead peasant bread recipe.
 However, you will want a few standard items:

 - Large Mixing Bowl